teresaheidt/Employee-Tracker/readme.md

 Super effective way to manage emplpoyees, departments and salaries.

 ## Technologies used:
-Node modules, Inquirer packages & MySQL
+Node modules, Inquirer packages, asciimo (for colorful welcome) & MySQL

 ## Imgs:
 Welcome to the employee-tracker!
-This was designed using asciimo.
+This 'welcome' sign was designed using asciimo.

 ![screenshot](imgs/welcome.png)